FEATURES

 ) in the terminal.

-Now you will be able to start CARTA by simply typing carta
+Now you will be able to start CARTA simply by typing carta

 in the terminal.

-tar -xzf carta.AppImage.$(arch).tgz
+Extract the tarball: tar -xzf carta.AppImage.$(arch).tgz

-To start CARTA, please refer to the user manual How to Run CARTA.
+To start CARTA, please refer to the user manual: How to Run CARTA.

-APPIMAGE_EXTRACT_AND_RUN=1 ./carta-v3.0-x86_64.AppImage
+APPIMAGE_EXTRACT_AND_RUN=1 ./carta-x86_64.AppImage

 ) in the CARTA file-browser.
 A unique URL will be